The future of GTM AI is here

 While your SEO score is a crucial metric to track, it's not the only one that matters.
 Other metrics like domain authority, content quality scores, and user engagement also play a significant role in your website's overall performance.

-Domain authority is a score developed by Moz that predicts how well a website will rank on search engines.
-It takes into account factors like the quantity and quality of inbound links to your site.
-While domain authority doesn't directly impact your SEO score, it does influence your website's ability to rank well in search results.
+• Domain Authority: A score developed by Moz that predicts how well a website will rank on search engines.
+It considers factors like the quantity and quality of inbound links to your site.

 Remember, while your SEO score is important, it's just one piece of the puzzle.